-Structured proposal Title: Abstract: Provide an abstract of the session in 50 words or less.
+Title: Abstract: Provide an abstract of the session in 300 characters (roughly 50 words) or less.
 If accepted, this abstract will be included in the conference program.
-Rationale/Background: What is the background for the panel discussion topic?
+Rationale/Background : Provide the background for the panel discussion topic.
 Session Outline : In general terms, explain how you propose the panel discussion will proceed.
 Indicate how much time each panelist will use and how the audience will be involved.
 Reference List: List of relevant references used to place the proposed presentation in the context of current thought and practice.
 This does not count toward the proposal word limit.
-Duration : 50 minutes

-Problem Solving Sessions
+Problem-Solving Sessions

-Problem Solving Sessions are designed for intensive, small group discussion focused on a particular issue, theme or problem.
-The presenter introduces the sessions by providing stimulus material and is also responsible for organizing small group interaction on the topic.
-A variety of small group formats can be used to explore potential solutions or alternatives.
-At the end of the small group sessions, the groups share their ideas, and a summary statement is developed.
+Problem-Solving Sessions are designed for intensive, small group discussion focused on a particular issue, theme, or problem.
+The presenter introduces the session by providing stimulus material and is also responsible for organizing group interaction on the topic.
+A variety of group facilitation strategies can be used to explore potential solutions or alternatives.
+At the end of the session, the groups share their ideas, and a summary of potential solutions is developed.